Nault/docs/_posts/2020-08-05-security-of-nano.md

 ============================
 ## What does it mean to own Nano?
 As with most other cryptocurrencies, the Nano protocol is designed to transfer ownership of a stake in the currency total supply.
-By owning 1 Nano means you own the keys that control an account which is set to a balance of 1 Nano.
-Any fraction of that, down to the smallest possible unit of Nano called raw, can be moved to any other account.
+By owning 1 NANO means you own the keys that control an account which is set to a balance of 1 NANO.
+Any fraction of that, down to the smallest possible unit called raw, can be moved to any other account.
 That is done by a set of parameters called a block, which is stored on the distributed Ledger.
 Two of the parameters are the account and the latest balance the account holds.
 Before the network can accept a new block, it needs to be signed.
 That can only be done by the private key for that specific account.

 The private keys are derived from a 64-char hexadecimal entropy string called a Nano seed.
 A single seed contains a total of 4,294,967,295 keys (or indexes) where each one unlocks a valid account (Nano address).
 In many wallets, we are only interested in the first account (index 0) but Nault, for example, can access any index if you so want.
 That's the principle and also why owning the seed means owning the Nano.
 Storing Nano at an exchange does NOT technically mean you own them, because the exchange handles the seed for you.
 They can be hacked or closed down without warning and in that case, the Nano is no longer under your control.